 Piperonyl Butoxide and N-Octyl Bicyclopheptene Dicarboximide

-Neither piperonyl butoxide or n-octyl cycloheptene dicarboximide are not insecticides.
-Instead, they’re synergists that help the active insecticides to work effectively.
+Neither piperonyl butoxide or n-octyl cycloheptene dicarboximide are insecticides.
+Instead, they’re synergists that help active insecticides to work effectively.

 Inactive Ingredients

-In addition to insecticides, cat flea shampoos usually contain some inactive ingredients to improve the consistency, color, scent, and feel of the product.
-These are usually safe, but it’s important to read the label to check for anything that your cat is allergic or sensitive to.
+In addition to active ingredients like insecticides, cat flea shampoos usually contain some inactive ingredients to improve the consistency, color, scent, and feel of the product.
+These are usually safe, but it’s important to read the label to check for anything your cat is allergic or sensitive to.

 “Natural” Flea Shampoos